-It actually took me a couple years to muster up the courage to make my own yogurt.
+It actually took me a couple of years to muster up the courage to make my own yogurt.
 It just seemed super intimidating.
 Plus, I was pretty happy with my Instant Pot Bread Pudding for breakfast!

-To be completely honest, I have always been indifferent towards yogurt.
+To be completely honest, I have always been indifferent toward yogurt.
 I never cared about it, even as a kid.
 But I wanted to try Instant Pot yogurt because so many readers had the same concerns and questions as me.
 My kids like eating yogurt too.